RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Review DOM Manipulation by Building a Rock, Paper, Scissors Game/README.md

 If the computer and player choose the same option, return the message "It's a tie!
 Both chose [player's choice]".
 If the computer wins the round, update the computerScore by 1 and return the message "Computer wins! [computer's choice] beats [player's choice]".
 [computer's choice] should be replaced with computerResult while [player's choice] should be replaced with the userOption.

+Now it is time to update the scores and the round results message.